- 18 years of age or above

 - Sophomore standing or above at the start of the program

 This program is offered through Penn State Erie-Behrend and runs once every two years.
-It is open to students at ALL Penn State Campuses and will run in Summer 2022 Please see the Penn State Behrend program website for more information.
+It is open to students at ALL Penn State Campuses and is expected to run in Summer 2024.
+Please see the Penn State Behrend program website for more information.

 Students will earn Penn State credits that can be used to fulfill requirements for the political science major or minor at any PSU campus, the international politics major at University Park (PL SC 499 only), and requirements in some majors for an Education Abroad component, including the international business major at Penn State Behrend.
 The course may also meet requirements in other majors and minors.